codedellemc/training/lab3-create-a-swarm-cluster/README.md

 Make sure the docker client is connected to the `default` machine.

 `docker run --rm swarm:1.0.1 create` will use v1.0.1 of Swarm to create a new unique ID.
+The `--rm` flag removes the container after it exits.
+If you don't pass the `--rm` flag you can see the container by running `docker ps -a`.

 ```
 student001a@student001a:~$ docker run --rm swarm:1.0.1 create